 - a mid-semester evaluation

 - a final evaluation

 The Center for Work and Service will assist students with reasonable transportation expenses to their practicum sites.
+Acceptable forms of transportation include: public transportation or Exchange/Senate bus, Zip Car, or personal vehichle.
 Students must select the most economical method of transportation, e.g. public transportation or the Exchange/Senate bus.
 Students must go to the CWS Service Transportation website and fill out the Service Transportation Reqest form.

 Frequently Asked Questions (FAQs)

 If I don’t know what area of psychology I am interested in investigating, how do I narrow my placement search?
 Read about the different sites and see if any of the organizations stimulate your interests.
 Consider your goals in psychology.
 Do you plan to attend graduate school?
 Maybe you should consider a clinical placement.
-Additionally there are organizations such as Riverside Community Care that have opportunities in a variety of areas.
+Sites for the fall include Riverside Community Care, the Walker Home and School, and two others to be named shortly.
 Observing their different services will increase your understanding of the field and all of its employment opportunities.

 Can I apply to organizations that are not on this list?
-Yes.
-Students should discuss other possible organizations with either Professor Theran or Professor Wink.
+In fall 2014, three or four sites will be participating in the program.
+Students should discuss other possible organizations with Professor Theran for potential placement in the future.